So you’re looking for a new pair of headphones for your Chromebook (or earbuds).

 Overall, a solid buy for some Chromebook-compatible headphones.
 Perfect for students, teachers, or just everyday use.

-After using these for most of 2019 and into 2020, they’re still cheap, affordable, and perfect for music, movies, and games.
+After using these for most 2021 and into 2022, they’re still cheap, affordable, and perfect for music, movies, and games.
+If you just need some basic headphones for everyday use, these are it.
+No audiophiles needed.
+Keep one at hem for personal use and one at work.

 You can check out the reviews for the JVC headphones on Amazon here.